tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 }
 ```

-You will get the following output as the result.
+You will get the following output:

 ```powershell
     Directory: C:\Program Files\WindowsPowerShell\Modules